cyberbotics/webots-doc/guide/sojourner.md

 %end

-The [Sojourner](https://en.wikipedia.org/wiki/Sojourner_(rover)) is the [NASA Pathfinder robotic rover](https://www.nasa.gov/mission_pages/mars-pathfinder) that landed on 1997 in the Ares Vallis region, and explored Mars for around three months.
+[Sojourner](https://en.wikipedia.org/wiki/Sojourner_(rover)) is the [NASA Pathfinder robotic rover](https://www.nasa.gov/mission_pages/mars-pathfinder) that landed on 1997 in the Ares Vallis region, and explored Mars for around three months.

 ### Movie Presentation